 Please use the "people" tab to find contact information for individual faculty and staff.
 Continue to check your UArizona email and course D2L sites for developing information.

 Earn up to six units of credit and gain real-world skills while interning as a History major.
-For fall 2020, virtual and in-person internships are possible.
+For summer & fall 2021, virtual and in-person internships are possible.

 Where Can I Intern?

 Various museums, historical societies, libraries and other institutions are offering virtual internships, which allow students to participate in an internship with an institution while working from home.
-A Google Docs spreadsheet listing virtual internships for Fall 2020 has been updated.
+A Google Docs spreadsheet listing virtual internships has been updated.

 Some of our students had previously found internships with the following organizations: